Construction

 Test fitting IBB-20-002.
 The previous iteration (seen on the left) had screw holes that were too spaced out for screws to thread into the double nuts.
 The old iteration had the center of the vertically-aligned holes spaced an inch apart, while the new iteration has the outermost edges of the holes spaced an inch apart.

-Thermal Conductivity Meter Assembly
+Thermal Conductivity Meter Assembly, Fall 2025 revision

 Original Design Concepts